fl1d/w0ex.github.io/_pages/guide_en.md

   1. A master student enrolled in the University who intends to continue the master course at the start of official study in this program.
   2. A master student or a doctoral student enrolled in the University who will start/continue the program at the doctoral course (limited).

   To take this curriculum, students must register and pass the enrollment examination.
-This exam is organized in March for April enrollment and in September for October enrollment.
+This exam is organized in March for Spring enrollment and in September for Fall enrollment.
 In addition, the student’s academic supervisor must provide written consent to apply.

   Students must complete the prerequisites before enrolling in this program.
 They must have completed at least six months of their master or doctoral programs and are required to take some courses of this program before enrolling.
 If students enroll during their doctoral program, the enrollment examination and mid-term examination can be conducted around the same time.